xixu-me/git-desktop/docs/technical/proxies.md

 ### Git proxy configuration

 Now that we've ironed out the differences let's talk about how we can tell Git to use a proxy.
 Git will look at the `http.proxy` [configuration variable](https://git-scm.com/docs/git-config#Documentation/git-config.txt-httpproxy) as well as the `http_proxy`, `https_proxy`, and `all_proxy` environment variables.
 The `http.proxy` Git configuration takes precedence over the environment variables.
-GitHub Desktop will set the `http_proxy` or `https_proxy` **environment variables** and not the configuration variable.
+Git Desktop will set the `http_proxy` or `https_proxy` **environment variables** and not the configuration variable.

 We could use the configuration variable by using the `git -c http.proxy=foo` approach but that would override any `http.proxy` setting the user might have configured in their global (and/or repo level) git config.
 More importantly though the `-c` approach wouldn't be inherited by subcommands executed by Git such as Git LFS.